hhariri/hhariri.github.io/_posts/2014-09-15-import-all-intellij-idea.md

 <br/>
-Of course, those aren't answers of why we do, they are just excuses.
+Of course, those aren't answers of why we do it, they are just excuses.
 It pointed out nicely the exact issue Kevlin was trying to make: questioning why it is we do certain things.
 In other words, not caring because a tool does it for us is not an answer.

 <br/>